telerik/justmock-docs/getting-started/visual-studio-extension.md

 Because not all methods will be instrumented two functional breaking changes arise:

 1. Mocking of the [new operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/new-operator) won't work correctly in all scenarios.
 As a workaround use the IgnoreInstance method.
 2. Mocking property setter with ArrangeSet(Action) won't work correctly in all scenarios.
-As a workaround please use the ArrangeSet<PropertyOwnerType>(Action) overload.
+As a workaround please use the ArrangeSet&gt;PropertyOwnerType&lt;(Action) overload.

 ### Automatic Mock Repository Cleanup Enabled
 Controls whether a call to the Mock.Reset method is instrumented by the JustMock Profiler at the end of each method.
 The default value is true.
 It is safe to be disabled only when a call to Mock.Reset is added to all unit tests that use JustMock, otherwise a memory leak can occur for those unit tests.
 Disabling this option will lead to faster execution time.
 Use with caution.